Texas is still reeling from devastating winter storms and for some, recovery could take months - KTVZ

 Document the damage, leaders say

-For residents dealing with more lasting damage, Abbott said the state was bringing in more plumbers to meet the high demand of customers with broken pipes and urged residents to get in touch with their insurance agents to help address what may have been destroyed.
+For residents dealing with more lasting damage, Abbott said the state was bringing in more plumbers to meet the high demand of customers with broken pipes and urged residents to get in touch with their insurance agents.

 “If you do not have insurance, you may qualify for a FEMA reimbursement,” he said.
 “We have had FEMA assistance granted by the federal government and part of that is individual assistance that will assist individuals whose homes or apartments have been harmed because of the winter storm.
 If so, you’ll need to document any type of loss that you have.”

-Residents should also connect with their local emergency response coordinator to provide that information to be able to receive a reimbursement, the governor said.
+Residents should also connect with their local emergency response coordinator to receive a reimbursement, the governor said.

 Turner, the Houston mayor, said he was aware of several thousands of reports of burst pipes.